- Make sure you claim for delays of more than 15 minutes by making a delay repay claim

 I have also supported a former constituent who brought a case against Southern Rail in the small claims court regarding reduced and overcrowded services in 2014, on the grounds that the rail service provider breached its duties under the Supply of Goods and Services Act 1982.
 In October 2016 a judge overturned an earlier ruling of a district judge to strike out his claim and, before a hearing took place to which I offered to provide evidence, an out of court settlement was agreed.
 Whilst the details of the settlement are confidential, this clearly suggests to me that legal action on behalf of rail users affected so badly in 2015 and 2016 could be successful.
 I am therefore investigating whether it might be possible to organize a group action, perhaps funded by crowdfunding and publicized by me and the local Rail Users’ Association.
 Separately, I met with the Chief Executive of Ombudsman Services to discuss how consumer redress in the rail sector can be improved.

 Since April last year, the underlying problems on the rail network have been exacerbated by the totally unnecessary industrial action taken by the RMT and subsequently by ASLEF, whose leaders’ calls for rolling industrial action are completely disproportionate to the issues at stake.
 The ongoing strikes are clearly negatively affecting the economic welfare of the region and indeed the country, as well as having serious personal impact.
 The prosperity of the area is largely dependent on a regular and reliable rail service not only for commuters to and from London, but also for the many local firms that rely on staff travelling to work by train.
-Unfortunately, as a backbench MP, I have no powers or means to intervene in industrial disputes.
+Unfortunately, as I was a backbench MP, I had no powers or means to intervene in industrial disputes.
 However, I do not believe that the unions should be allowed to prevent the modernization of our railway system where such modernization is proven to be safe and does not affect the working conditions or remuneration of rail staff.
 Please see below a recent letter from the Secretary of State for Transport, Chris Grayling MP, outlining the Government’s position, which I support, regarding the industrial dispute.
 Also of interest is a recent letter below from Paul Maynard MP.

 There would seem to be some wider union agenda in that, by wrecking the operational performance of the vulnerable Southern network whilst London Bridge upgrade works are taking place, the unions are advancing their cause for the re-nationalization of the railway system.
 This is not a legitimate union activity.
 In December I wrote to the Minister responsible for labour relations to ask that all legislative options are considered, such as mandatory and binding arbitration.